FedLine Advantage® Setup

 If your organization is setting up its FedLine Advantage connection for the first time, you must designate at least two employees to be EUACs and specify one of them to be the main contact for your organization throughout the implementation.
 The EUACs will be the individuals at your organization who have the authority to designate authorized individuals (Subscribers) who will transact business via a FedLine Solution.
 Additional detail regarding EUAC responsibilities is available on the EUAC Support Page and in the EUAC Reference Guide and Onboarding Kit, which is available via FedLine Home.

-To authorize an EUAC, complete, print and sign the EUAC Designation and Authorization Form for FedLine Web-Based Services and Other Business Applications (PDF) and send the signed original to the Customer Contact Center.
+To authorize an EUAC, complete, print and sign the EUAC Designation and Authorization Form for FedLine Web-Based Services and Other Business Applications (PDF) and send the signed original to the Support Center.
 The form must be signed by an individual listed on your organization's Official Authorization List (OAL).
 When we receive the completed form, a credential will be issued to the EUAC.
 The EUAC will use the credential to access the EUAC Center, which enables the EUAC to submit Subscriber requests, reset FedLine Subscriber passwords and access Subscriber reports and FedLine documentation.

 FedLine Advantage EUACs also have access to the Connection Management Center (CMC) to track the progress of your FedLine Advantage implementation.
 A FedLine Implementation Team representative will contact your FedLine Advantage EUACs with instructions for accessing the CMC.